Farnaz Fassihi: Other roles

-Fassihi's essays on the subject of journalism, conflict reporting and courage have been published by Harvard University's Nieman Reports magazine and Columbia Journalism Review.
-She has been a guest speaker at numerous panels and journalism classes and a commentator for television and radio news shows on CNN, MSNBC, BBC, WNYC, PBS, Charlie Rose and National Public Radio in the United States.
+Fassihi's essays have been published by Harvard University's Nieman Reports magazine and Columbia Journalism Review.
+She has been a guest speaker on panels and journalism classes and a commentator for television and radio news shows on CNN, MSNBC, BBC, WNYC, PBS, Charlie Rose and National Public Radio in the United States.

 Fassihi has served as a judge for the annual Overseas Press Club's awarda, and as of September 2021 was serving on the OPC board.

 She was a member of the Dag Hammarskjöld Fund For Journalists board for four years, and of the United Nations Correspondents Association from 2017 to 2019.
-She is also a member of the New York Chapter of the Iranian American Women Foundation, a non-partisan, non-political network of professional Iranian women.
-Fassihi is active in the organization's mentorship program and mentors a young female Iranian journalist each year.
+She is also a member of the New York Chapter of the Iranian American Women Foundation.

 She was selected by Microsoft Teams in 2019 as a leader to be featured in a documentary called Art of the Team, which featured a group of a dozen leaders from different fields, including scientists, Olympic athletes, CEOs and designers.
 Microsoft Teams uses Fassihi's interview in training sessions for corporations for team building and conflict resolution.